TVA Sports: Programming

-Event programming aired by TVA Sports includes the CF Montreal (24 games during the 2012 season), Toronto Blue Jays baseball (60 games during the 2012 season), the Canadian Hockey League, as well as Toronto Raptors basketball games, plus other NBA matches, including the playoffs and Finals.
+Event programming aired by TVA Sports includes Toronto Blue Jays baseball (60 games during the 2012 season), as well as Toronto Raptors basketball games, plus other NBA matches, including the playoffs and Finals.
 TVA Sports aired French-language coverage of the 2014 Winter Olympics in Sochi through a sub-licensing deal with Radio-Canada.
 In 2013, again in tandem with Sportsnet, TVA Sports acquired French-language rights to the IndyCar Series.

-On January 10, 2017, TVA Sports acquired national French-language rights to Major League Soccer.
+In 2023, TVA Sports acquired the national French-language rights to Major League Baseball in Canada under a three-year deal, which includes a package of regular season games, and coverage of events such as the MLB All-Star Game and postseason.
+The package is in addition to TVA Sports' existing French-language rights to all Blue Jays games.

 NHL coverage

 On November 26, 2013, Rogers announced that it had reached a 12-year, $5.2 billion deal to become the exclusive national rightsholder for the National Hockey League, beginning in the 2014–15 season.
 Quebecor Media sub-licensed national French-language rights to the league for $110 million per season, making TVA Sports the official French-language broadcaster of the NHL.
 RDS retains regional rights to Montreal Canadiens and Ottawa Senators games not broadcast by TVA Sports.
-Former Montreal Canadiens goalie José Théodore joined the network as an analyst.
+Former Montreal Canadiens goalie Jose Theodore joined the network as an analyst.

 NHL games occupy a significant portion of TVA Sports' programming during the season, with a particular emphasis on the Canadiens and other teams popular in Quebec, such as the Boston Bruins, Colorado Avalanche, Ottawa Senators, Pittsburgh Penguins, and Toronto Maple Leafs.
 TVA Sports' flagship Saturday night broadcast, La super soirée LNH, airs 22 Montreal Canadiens games per season, along with a second game on TVA Sports 2.
 TVA Sports also airs the All-Star Game, Winter Classic, and Stanley Cup Playoffs.

 Past programming

 Prior to its full NHL rights package, TVA Sports carried a package of Ottawa Senators hockey games (25 games during the 2011–12 season).
 From its launch until 2015, TVA Sports carried French-language coverage of the UEFA Champions League and Ultimate Fighting Championship events.
 Rights to both have since been acquired by Bell Media and RDS.

+TVA Sports was the regional broadcaster of CF Montréal of Major League Soccer from its establishment, and additionally the national French-language broadcaster of Major League Soccer from 2017.
+Both relationships ended in 2023, when rights to all matches moved to Apple's MLS Season Pass, and RDS acquired the national linear package.

+TVA Sports held rights to the Canadian Hockey League sub-licensed from Sportsnet.
+In 2021, these rights moved to RDS.